-After a preliminary consultation with NGOs working with the target communities, the PDproject developer established that the relevant stakeholders to shall be:
+After a preliminary consultation with NGOs working with the target communities, the project developer established the relevant stakeholders to be:

 - a.
-The potential end-users with a focus on women, as they are the predominate users of the technology would be the overwhelming part of the users (if not always clients) - b.
+The potential end-users with a focus on women, as they are the predominate users of the technology - b.
 The local district magistrate - c.
 Representatives of local NGO(s) - d.
 The employees of Pradushan Hatao India Initiative - e.
-Representative(s) from t\(\frac{1}{2}\)he Gold Standard Foundation
+Representative(s) from the Gold Standard Foundation